Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Generally covariant Hamiltonian of bosonic matter

-This Appendix presents the Hamiltonian density that by the Legendre transformation\rf{Hamiltonian_from_Lagrangian_gauge} corresponds to the general gauge- and diffeomorphism-invariant bosonic action\rf{action_full} with renormalizable non-gravitational part.
-The Appendix also explicitly verifies that the respective operator $\int d^3x\,N^i \cH_i$ generates Lie translations of the physical fields in space.
+This \apx derives the Hamiltonian density for the general gauge- and diffeomorphism-invariant bosonic action\rf{action_full} with renormalizable non-gravitational part.
+The \apx also demonstrates that the respective operator $\int d^3x\,N^i \cH_i$ generates Lie translation of the fields in space.